adshares/adshares-docs/protocol/payments/payments_receiving.rst

 :ref:`Supply-Side Platform <protocol-definitions-ssp>` is expected to scan :ref:`ADS Blockchain <protocol-definitions-blockchain>` for incoming :ref:`ADS <protocol-definitions-ads>` transfers.

-.. container:: protocol

 If an incoming payment is detected, :ref:`Supply-Side Platform <protocol-definitions-ssp>` calls the appropriate :ref:`Demand-Side Platform <protocol-definitions-dsp>` to receive the corresponding :ref:`Payment Report <protocol-definitions-paymentreport>`.

 The received :ref:`Payment Report <protocol-definitions-paymentreport>` allows :ref:`Supply-Side Platform <protocol-definitions-ssp>` to verify the consistency between the following datasets: